-- 4. Each Party shall specify the following information in its Schedule to Annex 14-A: - (a) in Section A, the central government entities whose procurement is covered by this Chapter; - (b) in Section B, the sub-central government entities whose procurement is covered by this Chapter; - (c) in Section C, other entities whose procurement is covered by this Chapter; - (d) in Section D, the goods covered by this Chapter; - (e) in Section E, the services, other than construction services, covered by this Chapter; - (f) in Section F, the construction services covered by this Chapter; - (g) in Section G, any General Notes; - (h) in Section H, the applicable Threshold Adjustment Formula; and - (i) in Section I, the publication information required under Article 14.5.2.
+- 4. Each Party shall specify the following information in its Schedule to Annex 3: - (a) in Section A, the central government entities whose procurement is covered by this Chapter; - (b) in Section B, the sub-central government entities whose procurement is covered by this Chapter; - (c) in Section C, other entities whose procurement is covered by this Chapter; - (d) in Section D, the goods covered by this Chapter; - (e) in Section E, the services, other than construction services, covered by this Chapter; - (f) in Section F, the construction services covered by this Chapter; - (g) in Section G, any General Notes; - (h) in Section H, the applicable Threshold Adjustment Formula; - (i) in Section I, the publication information required under Article 5.2 (Publication of Procurement Information); and - (j) in Section J, any Implementation Arrangements.